josh-hills/Movie-Database/README.md

 # 2406-Final
-Completed by Joshua Delfin (101159384) and Joshua Hills (101142996)
+Completed by Joshua Delfin (101159384) and Joshua Hills (101142996) THIS INFORMATION ALSO IN PDF FOLDER AS PROJECT REPORT.DOCX PROJECT REPORT

-PROJECT REPORT
 1. Code and database initialization:
     - Before testing the movie database webpage, check that all required files are downloaded: